Skip to content

 Visa

-Required in advance from a Niger diplomatic mission (don’t rely on a visa-on-arrival or e-visa); two blank passport pages
+Required in advance from a Niger diplomatic mission · no reliable on-arrival or e-visa

 Yellow fever